rancher/rancher-docs/docs/how-to-guides/new-user-guides/manage-clusters/projects-and-namespaces.md

 ## Further Reading

-Projects and project members can be created more programmatically via the [Public API](../../../api/quickstart.md).
+You can create projects and project members more programmatically via the [Public API](../../../api/quickstart.md).
 See the [project workflow doc](../../../api/workflows/projects.md) for more information.